PlantSystemsBio/rice-drought-heat-predictive-gene-panels/README.md

 Rice (*Oryza sativa* L.) is one of the world's most important staple crops, yet its productivity is increasingly threatened by drought and heat stress.
 This repository provides the complete computational workflow used to identify compact predictive gene panels associated with drought and heat stress responses in rice.

-The framework integrates RNA-seq data, feature selection algorithms, and deep learning models to discover biologically meaningful and highly predictive gene signatures.
-Feature subsets were evaluated using stratified 5-fold cross-validation and F1-score as the primary performance metric.
+The framework integrates RNA-seq data, feature selection methods, and deep learning algorithms to discover biologically meaningful and highly predictive gene signatures.

 The final predictive gene panels consisted of:

 * **10 genes** for drought stress classification
 * **4 genes** for heat stress classification

-Among all evaluated approaches, the combination of **Minimum-Redundancy Maximum-Relevance (mRMR)** feature selection and **Multi-Layer Perceptron Neural Network (MLPNN)** achieved the highest predictive performance.
+Among all evaluated approaches, the combination of **Mutual Information-Minimum-Redundancy Maximum-Relevance (MImRMR)** feature selection and **Multi-Layer Perceptron Neural Network (MLPNN)** achieved the highest predictive performance.

 ---